Achievable logoAchievable logo

 Feedback

-The easiest way to show you what we mean is to show you a good example of bad parallelism:
+The easiest way to see what this means is to look at a sentence with bad parallelism.

 Bad example